rishikaa1/feynn-labs/Project 1: AI Product Prototyping for Small Businesses/README.md

 ## Problem Statement

 SMEs often struggle with supply chain inefficiencies due to limited resources, reliance on outdated systems, and fragmented data.
-OptiChain addresses these issues by providing:
+OptiChain will address these issues by providing:

 - Affordable, AI-powered solutions for supply chain visibility
 - Tools to improve inventory accuracy and reduce delays